 How does the keto chicken bread taste like?

-Our chicken keto bread is savory and tastes good by itself, or with butter, cheese and ham.
+This keto protein bread is savory and tastes good by itself, or with butter, cheese and ham.
 It’s very nice toasted as well, and if you’re a fan of avocado toast on keto, congratulations.
-That being said, I’ll state the obvious: I wouldn’t recommend it for PB&Js or for spreading Nutella on.
+That being said, I’ll state the obvious: I wouldn’t recommend it for PB&Js or for spreading keto Nutella on.

 I wanted to create here an easy keto bread recipe that’s actually low fat.
 Crazy?
 Not so.
 I like to have my fats on top of my bread, not in it.
 I want to actually feel the decadent texture of the melted cheese, of the smooth cream cheese and the sultry salty butter all over my tongue, please.